Laboratory for In Situ Technologies and Morpho-Proteomics

 Special Techniques and Equipment

-Immunohistochemistry (IHC), fluorescent in-situ hybridization (FISH), chromogenic/silver in-situ hybridization (CISH/SISH), laser capture microdissection (LCM), microfluidic probe (MFP), tissue microarray (TMA).
+Automated IHC platforms Ventana Ultra and Leica Bond RX, fluorescent in-situ hybridization (FISH), chromogenic/silver in-situ hybridization (CISH/SISH), Palm-Zeiss laser capture microdissection (LCM), microfluidic tissue processor (MTP).

 Education and Training

-We hold regular weekly research seminars and provide histopathological expertise for human tissue samples.
+We hold regular research seminars and provide histopathological and immunohistochemical expertise for human and animal tissue samples.